Updated in Real Time

 • Greater focus on marketing language and implied claims

-• Increased scrutiny of websites selling GLP-1 related compounds
+• Increased scrutiny of websites selling GLP-1-related compounds

 • More warning letters targeting companies without clear compliance frameworks